 Visa Requirements for U.S. Citizens

-- No visa needed for a stay of up to 90 days.
+- No visa is needed for a stay of up to 90 days

 If planning to stay more than 90 days or for any purpose other than tourism or business, U.S. passport holders must obtain a visa prior to entering Korea.
 Americans coming to Korea for activities such as employment, teaching English, or study must obtain a visa at a Korean embassy or consulate abroad.